What is the maximum number of 12 AWG THHN copper conductors permitted through a standard 3/4" LB conduit body?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the maximum number of 12 AWG THHN copper conductors allowed through a standard 3/4" LB conduit body, it is essential to refer to the National Electrical Code (NEC) and the fill capacity tables that outline the allowable number of conductors for various conduit sizes.
+To determine the maximum number of 12 AWG THHN copper conductors allowed in a standard 3/4" LB conduit body, we must refer to the National Electrical Code (NEC) guidelines for conduit fill.

 Subscribe